jiasong18/Ant-Media-Server-Wiki/Test-Environment.md

-In this tutorial, we explain how load tests can be made for Ant Media Server.
-# Test Setup
-Test setups has two parts: test server and SUT (system under test).
+Test environment has two parts: test server and SUT (system under test).
 We have two different setups for two different SUT.
-## One Instance Setup
+# One Instance Setup
 Here we have only one Ant Media Server instance as SUT.
 ```
 +-------------------+                  +----------------------+